What Are Bath Salts and Why Are They So Dangerous?

 In short, bath salts can be fatal thanks to the fact they cause serious sleep withdrawal.
 This leads to hallucinations and irrational behavior, so much so that those taking such drugs can end up in serious trouble.
 In many ways, it’s similar to the PCP epidemic of the early ’80s, and the overall effects are quite similar.

 It’s not a drug anyone wants to mess with, and its drug abuse effects are poorly understood.
 This creates a dangerous combination that could lead to fatal results.
 Because of this, it’s imperative that you get treatment for yourself or whoever you care about that might be taking bath salts.
-You can call our toll-free addiction treatment helpline to speak to a trained advisor who can help you find assistance in your area: 1-888-744-0069 .
+You can call our toll-free addiction treatment helpline to speak to a trained advisor who can help you find assistance in your area: call any time of day at .
+You can also check your insurance coverage online now to determine whether your health insurance provider will cover rehabilitation.